romuloceccon/finance-quote-brazil/README.md

 =====================

-This is a set of Finance::Quote modules to fetch prices of Brazilian government and private bonds, as well as mutual funds, which, unlike BM&F Bovespa stocks, are not available through the standard modules.
+This is a set of Finance::Quote modules to fetch prices of Brazilian government and private bonds, Bovespa stocks, and mutual funds available at various banks.

 Currently the following quoters are implemented:

+* ADVFNBrasil: Bovespa stocks
 * BMFBovespa: Private bonds
 * SNDBrasil: Private bonds negotiated on the secondary market
 * TNBrasil: Tesouro Direto (government bonds)